jeltechnologies/ai-mcp-stockholm-public-transport/README.md

 Functions:
 - Translation of REST data model interface, to a format that AI chatbots understand.
 - Exposure of the API as Model Context Protocol (MCP) server.
-- Support for open WebUI, with the preconfigured MCPO proxy from Open WebU (https://github.com/open-webui/mcpo)
+- Support for Open WebUI, with the preconfigured MCPO proxy from Open WebU (https://github.com/open-webui/mcpo)

 # Why this tool?
 The Model Context Protocol (MCP) is a crucial enabler for agentic AI, often referred to as the "USB-C port" for AI applications.
 With MCP, AI applications like Claude or ChatGPT can access key information and perform tasks.
 I created this tool to understand how MCP works, its possibilities, and limitations.